A PATH TO LEADING THE COUNTRY IN INNOVATION, WORKFORCE DEVELOPMENT, HEALTHCARE, AND ECONOMIC GROWTH.

 Oppose healthcare and insurance related mandates on employers and/or individuals because they increase costs without improving the quality of care.

-Renew effective and accountable proposals for economic development incentives for the recruitment and retention of business and industry
+Renew effective and accountable proposals for economic development incentives for the recruitment and retention of business and industry.

 Support policies and processes that responsibly and adequately fund the various facets of Alabama's infrastructure system in an effort to sustain and promote economic growth, job creation and public safety.